-- A. Employees who have not had a documented, negative tuberculin skin test within the last 12 months will be required to have a two-step baseline tuberculin skin test. - B. If clusters of tuberculin skin test conversions occur, employees will be tested more frequently at a rate determined by the Macomb County Health Department Medical Director. - C. All tuberculin skin tests will be administered, read and interpreted in accordance with Macomb County Health Department guidelines by specified, trained nursing staff.
+- A. Employees who have not had a documented, negative tuberculin skin test within the last 12 months will be required to have a two-step baseline tuberculin skin test. - B. Employees who are tuberculin skin test negative will be re-tested every 12 months.
+If clusters of tuberculin skin test conversions occur, employees will be tested more frequently at a rate determined by the Macomb County Health Department Medical Director. - C. All tuberculin skin tests will be administered, read and interpreted in accordance with Macomb County Health Department guidelines by specified, trained nursing staff. - D. Employees who have a documented history of a positive tuberculin skin test, adequate treatment for tuberculosis disease, or adequate treatment for latent tuberculosis infection, will be exempt from tuberculin skin testing.
+They will be assessed for signs and symptoms suggestive of active tuberculosis every 12 months, and appropriate follow-up action shall be taken, e.g. medications and chest X-Ray.

-- D. Employees who have a documented history of a positive tuberculin skin test, adequate treatment for tuberculosis disease, or adequate treatment for latent tuberculosis infection, will be exempt from tuberculin skin testing.
-They will be assessed for signs and symptoms suggestive of active tuberculosis every 12 months, and appropriate follow-up action shall be taken, e.g. medications and chest X-Ray. - E. Employees will be tested whenever they have been exposed to an infectious, active case of tuberculosis.
+E. Employees will be tested whenever they have been exposed to an infectious, active case of tuberculosis.